agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 - [x] Brief guide on [how to use the API](https://github.com/agcdtmr/1-wk-sprint-mini-project-for-junior-cloud-devops-engineer/blob/main/README.md#brief-guide-on-how-to-use-the-api)
 - [x] Create a Dockerfile to containerize API using Docker, we'll need to create a Dockerfile to specifies how to build the Docker image for the application.
 - [ ] Write [Getting Started](https://github.com/agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/blob/main/README.md#getting-started)
+- [x] Identify necessary scripts for Docker image creation.
+- Dockerfile: This file contains instructions to build the Docker image.
+It outlines the steps needed to set up the environment, install dependencies, and configure the container.
+The example Dockerfile provided earlier is crucial for defining the image's configuration.
+- Requirements File (requirements.txt): For Python applications, this file lists all the Python dependencies required for your application to run.
+It allows Docker to install these dependencies within the container during the image build process.
+The requirements.txt file example was provided earlier in the Flask API containerization example.
+- Application Code: Ensure all the necessary application files, including your Flask application (app.py), are present in the directory where you build the Docker image.
+These files will be copied into the Docker container using instructions within the Dockerfile.

 ## Project: Deploying a Simple API on AWS Using Terraform with GitLab CI/CD